Dschnepf7/README-Generator/Assets/README.md

-# Test
+# ReadMe.md Generator

 ## Description

-This is a test of the readme generator
+Generates a professional ReadMe.me file for the user based on inputs to inquirer prompts.

 ## Table of Contents